Greensboro NC Child Custody Law

 Types of Child Custody

-This is the parent with whom the child or children are legally to live with.
+This is the parent with whom the child or children legally live with

 If one parent has sole physical custody of a child, the other parent would ‘normally’ be allowed a visitation schedule to be able to also see and spend time with their child.
 Normally, meaning as long as there are no reasons for the court to determines the non-custodial parent is somehow a threat or danger to the child.
 Usually, if that is not the case; the two parents need to work out a reasonable visitation schedule for all concerned.
 If that can’t be done co-cooperatively, the courts will help set a fair visitation schedule.
 If one or the other parent should violate the terms of the visitation agreement; they can be taken back to court to explain why, and could face contempt of court order charges.
 This is why it’s critical to suspend your emotions when a custody situation arises, and speak to competent counsel so your legal rights and those of your child are protected at the outset.